Friday, July 31, 2020

 Now I opened a web browser to search the Internet for some information about them.

-There were a few websites that matched my search.
-I clicked on two of them: Seeitlive.co, and mirror.co.uk.
+A few websites matched my search.
+I clicked on two of them: Seeitlive.co and mirror.co.uk.

 They are Nellia and Dietmar Ehrentraut, and they are 66 and 72 years old, respectively.
 They’ve been married to one another since 1970—and they both love to dance.
 Although they’re not necessarily a household name, the Ehrentrauts are pretty well-known in the dance community as passionate and daring dancers, no matter how old they get!